 WMAHSN welcomes the recent release of an independent review by David Connell of SBRI Healthcare, the NHS England-funded programme, recognising the critical role to the success of the programme played by 15 Academic Health Science Networks (AHSNs).

-The independent review, titled “Leveraging public procurement to grow the innovation economy: an independent review of the Small Business Research Initiative (SBRI)”, provides SBRI Healthcare and the NHS England an excellent validation to the credibility, key benefits and management of the programme.
+The review, titled “Leveraging public procurement to grow the innovation economy: an independent review of the Small Business Research Initiative (SBRI)”, provides SBRI Healthcare and the NHS England an excellent validation to the credibility, key benefits and management of the programme.

 The report highlighted the “well-managed programme” at NHS England and identified the experienced team working on defining challenges that need addressing.
 David identifies the NHS England programme as “the best role model” and recommends the programme led by the AHSNs be developed and built upon.

 Karen Livingstone, National Director of SBRI Healthcare, said: “I was delighted to read the report by David Connell: Leveraging Public Procurement to Grow the Innovation Economy released today as part of the government’s industrial strategy to recognise the impact and provide greater validation of the programme to the NHS, industry and patients.”